International Methane Emissions Observatory: Methane Alert and Response System (MARS)

 IMEO’s Methane Alert and Response System (MARS) is the first global system to provide free satellite-based alerts on major emission events to governments and companies.
 MARS integrates data from more than a dozen satellites to identify large emissions across the globe.
 UNEP sends alerts to enable action, and, through MARS, provides information and support for stakeholders to address the emissions.

-MARS alerts have led to successful mitigation across four continents.
+To date, MARS has enabled and confirmed mitigation of over 40 major methane sources.
+Each mitigation involved issuing a MARS notification, evaluating the response for technical accuracy and confirming through subsequent satellite data that no further emissions have been detected.

+Further information on each mitigation case is available here.